protontypes/open-sustainable-technology/README.md

 - [green-ai](https://github.com/daviddao/green-ai) - The Green AI Standard aims to develop a standard and raise awareness for best environmental practices in AI research and development.
 - [Carbon Aware SDK](https://github.com/Green-Software-Foundation/carbon-aware-sdk/) - Helps you build the carbon aware software solutions with the intelligence to use the greenest energy sources.
 - [ecoCode](https://github.com/green-code-initiative/ecoCode) - Reduce the environmental footprint of your programs with this cutting-edge SonarQube plugin.
-- [Solar Protocol](https://github.com/alexnathanson/solar-protocol) - A solar powered network of servers that host a distributed web platform.
 - [PowerJoular](https://github.com/joular/powerjoular) - Allows monitoring power consumption of multiple platforms and processes.
 - [Green Algorithms](https://github.com/GreenAlgorithms/green-algorithms-tool) - Aims at promoting more environmentally sustainable computational science.
 - [Camunda Carbon Reductor](https://github.com/envite-consulting/camunda-carbon-reductor) - Allows you to time shift your processes' carbon emissions when energy is clean while still fulfilling the requested service level agreement.